mediaexplorer74/PlatformerMini/README.md

 ## Known bugs
 - If you decide to use PC Mode You may notice some game screen distortions.
 The problem that is IsMobile function always returns true...
 It must be fixed manually: replace true on false... and tweak SCALE_X and SCALE_Y to your own better values...
 - No game scene scaling on sersor screen.
 TouchPanelSwipe not coded yet.
+- Level 3 (in Level select menu) has incorrected xbf files (copy of level2)
 - Low gravity (Hyper-jumping).
 This is powered on only for game process debug symplify :)

 ## References